peavey2787/Save_Window_Position_and_Size/README.md

 ### Global Settings
 - **Auto Position Interval** - How often (in minutes) the application checks and restores window positions
 - **Skip confirmation dialogs** - When checked, certain operations will proceed without confirmation prompts
+- **Minimize other windows on profile switch** - When checked, all other windows will be minimized when switching profiles, showing only the windows saved in that profile
+- **Auto-start timer on application start** - When checked, the auto-positioning timer will start automatically when the application launches

 ## How to Use